JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

   module builds into an Android library and an iOS framework.
 * _androidApp_ is a Kotlin module that builds into an Android application.
 It uses Gradle as the build system.
   The _androidApp_ module depends on and uses the shared module as a regular Android library.
-* _iOSApp_ is an Xcode project that builds into an iOS application.
+* _iOSApp_ is a Xcode project that builds into an iOS application.
 It depends on and uses the shared module as an iOS framework.
 The shared module can be used as a regular framework or as a [CocoaPods dependency](native-cocoapods.md), based on what you've chosen in the previous step in **iOS framework distribution**.
 In this tutorial, it's a regular framework dependency.